 My clinical focus is on empowering clients to overcome barriers, build resilience, and make intentional changes that support long-term growth.
 Whether you’re navigating a life transition, managing stress, or feeling stuck, I provide a supportive and structured space where we can work collaboratively to identify what’s not working—and develop practical, sustainable strategies to help you thrive.

 I am a Licensed Clinical Social Worker and Licensed Clinical Addiction Specialist with over 18 years of experience in mental health and addiction counseling field.
 I am licensed in South Carolina, North Carolina, Virginia, Utah, and Maine.
-My career has included extensive work with Veterans, Active Duty personnel, and federal employees, providing trauma informed care to those navigating the unique challenges of high stakes, high responsibility environments.
+My career has included extensive work with Veterans, Active Duty personnel, and federal employees, providing trauma informed care.

 I practice a relational and integrative approach grounded in collaboration and clinical insight.
 I value appropriate self disclosure when it supports the therapeutic process and use my training and lived experience to help clients develop tools that genuinely serve them.
 My work draws from an eclectic foundation that includes Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Solution Focused Therapy, Polyvagal Theory, and Somatic approaches.
 I also integrate alternative and mind body methods that expand healing beyond traditional talk therapy, supporting both emotional and physiological well-being.